alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Use sign in rather than log in (verb) for calls-to-action where users enter their details to access a service.

 Do not use login as a noun - say what the user actually needs to enter (like username, password, National Insurance number).
-You can use it as a noun if it’s part of a name such as [GOV.UK One Login](#govuk-one-login) or NHS login.
+You can use it as a noun if it's part of a name such as [GOV.UK One Login](#govuk-one-login) or NHS login.

 ### 16 to 19 Bursary Fund